-Being a small operation serving about 15 or so farms the work was varied.
+Being a small operation serving about 15 or so farms, the work was varied.
 Moving, bailing, tilling, ploughing, and seeding.
-There was always lessons on how to use new gear.
+There were always lessons on how to use new gear.
 And the difficulty of trying to get 13-foot tractors through 12-foot gates.

 Let Me Set The Scene.

-There were only 3 of us working for the syndicate, the boss, another drive, Tim, who was previously a welder, and me.
+Only 3 of us worked for the syndicate, the boss, another drive, let’s call him Tim, who was previously a welder, and me.
 Most of our work was not dependent on each other, but some were.
 When it comes to harvesting crops, generally you need several tractors running at the same time.

 Tim and I Approached Jobs with Different Attitudes.

-Tim decided to start off in a field that was known to have a lot of stones and rocks in it.
+Tim decided to start in a field known to have many stones and rocks in it.
 He wanted to get the difficult field out-of-the-way early.
 By the way, rocks and stones are not good for a mower.

 After about an hour or so, Tim had stopped many times to change blades.
 Then just before lunch a stone had flicked out of the mower and hit his back window, smashing it entirely.

 Then another few hours later, the front mower’s tower drum bearing started to seize.
 It would have been hard to see while driving that there was a problem.
-But the leftover grease caught fire, with smoke billowing from the front, it became very obvious.
+But the leftover grease caught fire, with smoke billowing from the front, it became self-evident.